anon-usr/INLUCB/readme.md

-# InterNeural: An Efficient Framework forHigh Dimensional Non-linear Contextual Bandits
+# Interconnected Neural-Linear Contextual Bandits with UCB Exploration

 ## Table of Contents